KaiStephens/scopeCreator/README.md

 ## Support 💬

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For support, please open an issue in the GitHub repository or me at kai@kaios.ca.

-## Roadmap 🗺️

-- [ ] Add support for multiple AI models
-- [ ] Implement document version control
-- [ ] Add export options (PDF, Word)
-- [ ] Create template management system
-- [ ] Add collaborative editing features
-- [ ] Implement real-time document preview

 ---

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Kai Stephens